nursik/go-expire-map/README.md

 To generate a map with different types use `gen/gen.go`.
 It prints a code to stdout.
 You must save output to a file and fix imports, if necessary.
 Also, it uses `github.com/nursik/go-ordered-set` and you need import it too.

 `gen.go` assumes that value is a struct and that's why you don't need to set zero-value argument (-zv).
 But if you need other types as a value than struct, you must manually set zero-value.
-Default type for key and value is `interface{}`
+Default type for key and value is `interface{}`.
+Also you can change default name of the map struct (ExpireMap) using -mp argument.

 Example:
 ```
 // Generate map with Animal{} as key and Planet{} as value
 go run gen.go -k Animal -v Planet

-// Generate map with Animal{} as key and *Planet{} as value
+// Generate map with Animal{} as key, *Planet{} as value and CustomMap as a map name
-go run gen.go -k Animal -v *Planet
+go run gen.go -k Animal -v *Planet -mp CustomMap

 // Generate map with int as key and *Planet{} as value
 go run gen.go -k int -v *Planet